confluentinc/ksql/ksql-engine/src/test/resources/query-validation-tests/README.md

 The test cases are run by the `QueryTranslationTest` test class.

 ## Topology comparision
-These test also validate the generated topology matches the expected topology, i.e. a test will fail if the topology has changed from previous runs.
+These tests also validate the generated topology matches the expected topology, i.e. a test will fail if the topology has changed from previous runs.
 This is needed to detect potentially non-backwards compatible changes to the generated topology.

 The expected topology files, and the configuration used to generated them are found in `src/test/resources/expected_topology/<Version Number>`

-By default test will compare the current generated topology against the previously released versions of KSQL, as identified by the `QueryTranslationTest.CURRENT_TOPOLOGY_VERSIONS` variable.
+By default, the test will check topology compatibility against all previously released versions of KSQL (for which expected topology files exist).

 ### Running a subset of tests: